American Dream

 I sat there and cried.
 Right there in the dining hall, I just cried.

 Another friend of mine was in the same accident.
-He walked away fine physically, but not mentally.
+He survived, but barely.
 He was in our marketing group project.
 He had to take a break from school.
 We could've asked for an extension, could've skipped the whole thing.
 But the rest of us looked at each other and knew we had to finish it.
 For him.

 That week broke something open in me.
 Life is real.
 Anything can happen.
 You think you have time and then someone's just gone.
 There's no dress rehearsal.